ethereum/execution-specs/docs/writing_tests/writing_a_new_test.md

 ):
 ```

-The `state_test` and `blockchain_test` objects are actually wrapper definitions to `StateTest`, respectively `BlockchainTest` objects, that once called actually instantiate a new instance of these objects and fill the test case using the `evm` tool according to the pre and post states and the transactions defined within the test.
+The `state_test` and `blockchain_test` objects are actually wrapper classes to the `StateTest`, respectively `BlockchainTest` objects, that once called actually instantiate a new instance of these objects and fill the test case using the `evm` tool according to the pre and post states and the transactions defined within the test.

 ### Parametrization By Fork